Unitary limit and linear scaling of neutrons in harmonic trap with tuned CD-Bonn and square-well interactions

-For a Fermi gas at the unitary limit, the ground-state energy $E_0$ is expected to be proportional to the energy of corresponding free gas $E_0^{\rm free}$, i.e., $E_0=\xi E_0^{\rm free}$ with $\xi$ an universal constant shared by all unitary Fermi gases.
-This can be intuitively understood as the Fermi momentum is the only relevant length scale in the system.
-There have been huge efforts devoted to describing universal behaviors of unitary Fermi gases in regard to the ground-state properties, as well as collective excitations, thermodynamic properties, and non-equilibrium aspects, see e.g., Refs.~\cite{Jr1999,Heiselberg2001,Carlson2003,Perali2004,Bulgac2005,Nishida2006,Haussmann2007,Schaefer2007,Siu2008,Dong2010,Schaefer2010,exp1,exp2,exp3,exp4,exp5,exp6,exp7,exp8,exp9}.
-Our previous results of unitary neutron matter \cite{Siu2008,Dong2010} by summing the low-momentum particle-particle hole-hole ring diagrams to all orders, with very different unitarity potentials, give $\xi$ values all closely equal to 0.44, which is also consistent with the quantum Monte Carlo calculation in Ref.~\cite{Carlson2003}.
+For a Fermi gas at the unitary limit, the ground-state energy $E_0$ is expected to be proportional to the energy of the corresponding free gas $E_0^{\rm free}$, i.e., $E_0=\xi E_0^{\rm free}$ with $\xi$ an universal constant shared by all unitary Fermi gases.
+There have been huge efforts devoted to describing universal behaviors of unitary Fermi gases in regard to the ground-state properties, as well as collective excitations, thermodynamic properties, and non-equilibrium aspects, see e.g.~Refs.~\cite{Jr1999,Heiselberg2001,Carlson2003,Perali2004,Bulgac2005,Nishida2006,Haussmann2007,Schaefer2007,Siu2008,Dong2010,Schaefer2010,exp1,exp2,exp3,exp4,exp5,exp6,exp7,exp8,exp9}.
+Our previous results of unitary neutron matter \cite{Siu2008,Dong2010} by summing the low-momentum particle-particle hole-hole ring diagrams to all orders, with very different unitarity potentials, give $\xi$ values all closely equal to 0.44.
 Very recently, extensive studies on few-nucleon systems \cite{Konig2017,Kievsky2018} and neutron stars \cite{Kievsky2018} from perspective of the unitary limit have been carried out.